-Fire Service Dog of the Year for 2022
+Kidde Announces the Winner of its 2023 Fire Service Dog of the Year Competition

 Mebane, NC -

-As part of his winnings, Merle will receive 10 pet oxygen masks (a $1,200 value) for his local fire department and unlimited barking – er, bragging – rights!
+As part of his winnings, Dozer will receive eight pet oxygen masks for his local fire department and unlimited barking – er, bragging – rights!

-“Congratulations to Merle, and the members of Fort Valley Fire Department,” said Maura Zingsheim, Fire Safety Educator at Kidde.
+“Congratulations to Dozer, and the members of Hamilton Township Fire Department,” said Maura Zingsheim, Social Media Manager, Kidde.
 “At Kidde, it’s our mission to protect every moment, for everyone… and that includes our four-legged friends!
-We want to ensure our first responders are equipped with the right products, resources and tools to help save the lives of family pets too.”
+We want to ensure our first responders are equipped with the right products, resources, and tools to help save the lives of our family pets too.”

 As a committed pet fire safety advocate, Kidde would like to offer a few helpful strategies:

-- Train Pets How to Respond: Pets already prone to anxiety when a smoke alarm sounds may become even more anxious if one goes off when their owners aren’t home.
-Through its collaboration with celebrity pet trainer Sara Carson, Kidde shares some easy steps to train your pet to respond positively to the sound of a smoke or carbon monoxide (CO) alarm.
+Train Pets How to Respond: Pets are already prone to anxiety when a smoke alarm sounds, may become even more anxious if one goes off when their owners aren’t home.

 Read more pet fire safety tips.

 Kidde, a leading manufacturer of residential smoke alarms, carbon monoxide alarms, fire extinguishers, and safety accessories, has been keeping the world a safer place for over 100 years.
 Kidde produced the first integrated smoke detection system a century ago and continues its legacy today by delivering advanced fire-safety technology.
-Kidde is a part of Carrier Global Corporation, a leading global provider of innovative HVAC, refrigeration, fire, security and building automation technologies.
+Kidde is a part of Carrier Global Corporation, global leader in intelligent climate and energy solutions that matter for people and our planet for generations to come.
+For more information, visit kidde.com or follow @KiddeFireSafety on Facebook, Instagram, Twitter, YouTube and LinkedIn.